The IRS Criminal Investigation’s Citizen Academy Partners with College of Business

 Participating student Robert E. Cade, who is currently pursuing his undergraduate degree in accounting, shared his excitement.

 “Being part of this academy was unlike anything I've ever experienced,” Cade said.
 “The hands-on simulation gave me a real understanding of how complex financial investigations can be, and it showed me how the skills I'm developing as an accounting student could be used to make a real impact.
-It also highlighted the diversity of job opportunities available in the field of accounting.”
+It also highlighted the vast offering of job opportunities available in the field of accounting.”

 College of Business Dean Scott Wheeler expressed pride in hosting the event.